 - Attention only clings to familiar words.

 - There are difficulties in the differences in the English tenses.

 - Skills are limited to basic school knowledge.

-At this level there is an introduction to the alphabet, basic vocabulary, correct pronunciation and the transcription structure of individual words.
+At A1 level there is an introduction to the alphabet, basic vocabulary, correct pronunciation and the transcription structure of individual words.

 The grammatical topics that are studied at this stage: basic verbs, articles, index pronouns, singular and plural nouns, adjectives, prepositions of place, the concept of Present, Past, Future Simple, Present Continuous, word order in questions and types of questions, etc.

 The lexical topics that are studied at this stage: self-presentation, getting to know your family and friends, numbers, colors, animals, household items, items of clothing, names of countries, food/drinks, professions, hobbies, weather, months, basic travel phrases, shopping, money.

 At the end of the English A1 level you will be able to:

 - learn to pronounce sounds and words correctly;